The Greater New York Regional Chapter ACSM

 *These judging criteria are consistent with those used to judge the national-level competition*

-- Poster Design and Presentation Skills: Clarity of the poster and description of research project.
+5. Presentation Skills: Clarity of the presentation and description of research project.

 Please feel free to forward to anyone who may have interest.

 All questions regarding the abstract submission or the student research award competition should be directed to: